smasuti/mcmc_gibbs/README.md

 ![](posterior.png)

-Feel free to use this code as you like.
+Feel free to use this code as you like for research purposes.
 You may or may not acknowledge me and thats perfectly fine.

+I appreciate any comments or bug reports.